 After at least three years in the field, management analysts can also boost their industry qualifications by earning the Certified Management Consultant (CMC) designation.
 The requirements to earn the basic CMC designation is three years of related work experience, a bachelor’s degree, and passing an exam and interview administered by the Institute of Management Consultants USA.

-Careers for Those With a Bachelor’s in Financial Services
+Careers for Those With a Bachelor’s in Finance

 Insurance underwriters determine whether their companies should provide insurance to potential customers.
 They also calculate how much coverage be offered and how much premiums should cost.
 This involves screening potential customers based on the criteria set by their employers and then analyzing how much risk is involved is if the company issues a policy.
 If necessary, this could also entail contacting third-party groups — such as healthcare providers in the case of medical insurance — to get further insight into an applicant’s risk level.